 You can find Yoni Eggs made of many types of crystals but not every crystal is safe to be carried inside the yoni, especially for longer periods of time.
 Traditionally, three types of crystals are used: Nephrite Jade, Rose quartz and Black Obsidian.
 These stones apparently have been used for centuries and are considered safe.

-It is said that women have been applying this practice for thousands of years, notably in China where empresses and concubines of the Royal Palace used Jade Eggs to promote sexual energy, virility, awaken sensuality, and to maintain health while aging.
-If this is based on historical facts is heavily debated as researchers claim that no evidence whatsoever is found in ancient Chinese literature or art.
+It is said that women have been applying this practice for thousands of years, notably in China where empresses and concubines of the Royal Palace used Jade Eggs to promote sexual energy, virility, awaken sensuality, and maintained their health while aging.
+If this is based on historical facts is heavily debated as researchers claim that nothing whatsoever about Jade or Yoni Egg applications is mentioned in ancient Chinese literature or art.

-The word Yoni, by the way, is an Indian Sanskrit word for the female genitalia.
+The word Yoni, by the way, is an Indian Sanskrit word for the female genitalia, among other meanings.
 Its symbol has been worshiped in Eastern cultures since ancient times as a reflection of life, procreation, creativity and love.

 2. Supposed Health Benefits